 Sweetener – You can use your favorite non-refrigerated sweetener in this recipe: honey, brown sugar, agave, cane sugar.

 Generally, depending on the oil that I’m using, I use the standard ratio for balsamic vinaigrette of three parts oil to one part balsamic vinegar.
 Of course, I always like to taste test my vinaigrette as I’m making it and sometimes I like to add a little bit more oil and sometimes a little bit more vinegar.
-It really is a matter of personal taste and depends heavily on the oil and vinegar that you are using.
+It really is a matter of personal taste and depends heavily on the particular brands of olive oil and balsamic vinegar that you are using.

 I also do not routinely add sugar to my dressing, but again, depending on your tastes and the balsamic vinegar that you are using you may need to add a little sweetener to taste.

 How to Make Balsamic Vinaigrette: Three Easy Ways